IGM0937/exerCRUD/README.md

 The example specification looks to create a CRUD REST API project for a example credit card provider, CRUD_bank.

 The following specification is used for new comers to the world of Software Engineering 🌍 🖥️

+### Recommended research

+The following questions are not necessary to answer before starting, but may help you with development.

+Most of these can be looked at as and when needed.

+- What is REST API?
+- What is JSON formatting and what is it used for?
+- What is CRUD?
+- What are the available HTTP codes in a typical REST API?
+- What is a relational database?
+- What is Docker?

 ### Recommended prerequisites